ButThouMust/otogirisou-en-beta/README.md

 - *Too many lines of text that overflow past the bottom of the screen*
 - *Text doesn't auto line break early enough, with a word overflowing past the right edge of the screen*
 - Text auto line breaks too early, when a word can fit in space after break
-- Control code mnemonics that slip through as visible text in the script, such as seeing a literal `<LINE 00>` instead of seeing a line break
+- Control code mnemonics that slip through as visible text in the script
+  - For example, seeing a literal `<LINE 00>` instead of seeing a line break
   - Similar, script comments that begin with `//` that sneak into the game script
 - Automatic "wait for player input" triggers too often on punctuation
 - Text kerning pairs that should have kerning but don't, or vice versa